 9 Benefits of the Content Marketing Pyramid

-Not convinced yet on the Content Marketing Pyramid?
-Here are NINE benefits that will help optimize the impact of your content marketing efforts, from awareness building to demand generation to sales enablement.
+Not convinced yet by the Content Marketing Pyramid?
+Here are NINE benefits that will optimize the impact of your content marketing efforts, from awareness building to demand generation to sales enablement.

 1. Unified Content Objectives.

 One of the main purposes of the Content Marketing Pyramid is to align all content around corporate objectives and marketing themes.
-This framework will help share this strategy across all departments so that everyone is working towards the same goals and using the same playbook for content creation.
+This framework helps share the strategy across all departments so everyone works towards the same goals and uses the same playbook for content creation.